random689/tp/docs/UserGuide.md

 * `OFFICE_TABLE_NUMBER` The teacher's table number in the school office
   * should only contain numbers, and it should have at least 1 digit

+* `INVOLVEMENT` The User's involvement with the teacher
+    * should not be blank

 * `TAG` A tag associated with the teacher
     * should only contain alphanumeric characters